-7.3 AMIE(+) vs. State-of-the-Art Systems
+7.3 AMIE(+) versus state-of-the-art systems

-In this section we compare AMIE and AMIE+ to two state-of-the-art rule mining systems that are publicly available: WARMR [17] and ALEPH [31].
+In this section we compare AMIE and AMIE+ to two stateof-the-art rule mining systems that are publicly available: WARMR [18] and ALEPH [32].
 We compare the systems in terms of runtime and quality of produced rules.
-A more detailed description of these experiments (for AMIE), as well as a comparison of usability, can be found in [16].
-For these experiments, we did not use any confidence threshold (minConf=0), and hence AMIE+ only used refinement improvements.
+A more detailed description of these experiments (for AMIE), as well as a comparison of usability, can be found in [17].
+For these experiments, we did not use any confidence threshold (minConf = 0), and hence AMIE+ only used refinement improvements (Table 8).

-7.3.1 AMIE(+) vs. WARMR
+7.3.1 AMIE(+) versus WARMR

 WARMR is a system that unifies ILP and association rule mining.
-Similar to APRIORI algorithms [4], it performs a breadth-first search in order to find frequent patterns.
-It generates Datalog queries of the form "? $-A_1, A_2, \ldots, A_n$ ", where A_i are logical atoms.
-WARMR applies a closed world assumption for assessing the quality of the produced rules.
+Similar to APRIORI algorithms [5], it performs a breadth-first search in order to find frequent patterns.
+It generates datalog queries of the form "? $-A_1, A_2, \ldots, A_n$ ", where A_i are logical atoms.
+WARMR applies a closed-world assumption for assessing the quality of the produced rules.